GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

           //get the appTitle fom the state of i18n
           title: i18n.state.appTitle,
           //On app start, the locale is obtained from the storage.
-          //If the languageCode is 'und' the return null to use the system language,
+          //If the languageCode is 'und', null is returned to use the system language,
           //else return the obtained locale
           locale: locale.state.languageCode == 'und' ? null : locale.state,
           //Supported locales from the static method defined in I18N
           supportedLocales: I18N.supportedLocale(),
           //Use flutter defined delegates.
+          //You have to add flutter_localizations to dependencies
           localizationsDelegates: [
             GlobalMaterialLocalizations.delegate,
             GlobalWidgetsLocalizations.delegate,